-- Filling a Trademark in Nepal – A trademark application in Nepal can be filed for a single class only.
-Multi class trade mark applications cannot be filed in Nepal.
+A trademark application in Nepal can be filed for a single class only.
+Multi-class trademark applications cannot be filed in Nepal.
 Application for a Trademark or a Priority Trademark Application claiming priority from a convention country can also be filed in Nepal within six months from the priority date.

-- Publication / Advertisement of a Trademark in Nepal – After examination and upon acceptance of the response by the Registrar, the application is ordered for advertisement /publication in the Trademarks Journal.
-An application is advertised in the Trademarks Journal so as to invite the public for filing opposition against the registration of a mark.
+After examination and upon acceptance of the response by the Registrar, the application is ordered for advertisement /publication in the Trademarks Journal.
+An application is advertised in the Trademarks Journal so as to invite the public for filing an opposition against the registration of a mark.

-- Opposition of Published Trademark in Nepal – On publication of the trademark in the Trademarks Journal, any person can oppose as to the registration of the said trademark by filing a notice of opposition within the prescribed period of 3 months from the date the Trademarks Journal is made available to the public.
+On publication of the trademark in the Trademarks Journal, any person can oppose the registration of the said trademark by filing a notice of opposition within the prescribed period of 3 months from the date the Trademarks Journal is made available to the public.

-The Patents, Designs and Trademarks Act, 1965 also provides that if a registered trademark is not used for a continuous period of 01 year from the date of registration, then the same becomes vulnerable to cancellation action on grounds of non-use.
+The Patents, Designs, and Trademarks Act, 1965 also provides that if a registered trademark is not used for a continuous period of 01 years from the date of registration, then the same becomes vulnerable to cancellation action on grounds of non-use.